Dissolve Negative Emotions using any Creative Practice

 For myself, it is simple.
 Emotions are sometimes very difficult, and if they’re not really serving us, and if we can investigate them and let go of them, and thus become more centered and at peace, why not do it?
 You might also think, well, maybe they’re there for a reason…so why should I try to get rid of them?

 I would say this: emotions ARE there for a reason.
 That reason is, there is something in the discomfort of that sensation that wants your attention.
+Something in your life is out of alignment.
 It wants you to look at it, and resolve it.
 It is saying: ‘HEY!
 DID YOU NOT GET THE MEMO YET?!
 PAY ATTENTION!!’

 Possibly it is there to instigate some kind of change in your life, so that you can learn and evolve into something higher, something new – or to change a habit or a belief that is holding you back from what you truly desire.
 Perhaps it is there for another reason that you don’t know about yet (but that you can discover using contemplation, or mindfulness).